Nitish splits with ally BJP for second time, stakes claim as grand alliance govt CM | Politics

 In a day of fast-moving political developments, Bihar’s mercurial leader Nitish Kumar twice met Governor Phagu Chauhan, first to hand in his resignation as NDA chief minister and then after being elected leader of the RJD-led `Mahagathbandhan’ (grand alliance) to stake claim for the top job in the state once again.

+The effective strength of the state Assembly is 242 and the magic figure is 122.

+State BJP president Sanjay Jaiswal accused the JD(U) leader of betraying the mandate of the 2020 assembly polls, and claimed that Kumar will be ''punished by the people of Bihar” for this.

-His move which was a reversal of what happened in 2017 when he left the Mahagathbandhan to rejoin the NDA, left ally BJP out in the cold for the second time in nine years.
-During the first meeting with Chauhan, he informed him that the decision to sever ties with the NDA was taken by his party, the JD(U).
-After meeting Chauhan, Kumar went to the residence of former chief minister Rabri Devi to confabulate with RJD leader Tejashwi Yadav.
-Later, he called on the governor again and staked a claim to form the government after getting the support of Mahagathbandhan constituents - the RJD, Left parties and the Congress.
+Kumar's move which was a reversal of what happened in 2017 when he left the Mahagathbandhan to rejoin the NDA, left ally BJP out in the cold for the second time in nine years.

-He had deserted the NDA for the first time in 2013 after Narendra Modi became the coalition's Prime Ministerial candidate.
+He had deserted the NDA in 2013 after Narendra Modi was made the Prime Ministerial candidate of the coalition.

+After a JD(U) meeting where ally BJP was accused of “backstabbing”, Kumar drove to Raj Bhavan to tender his resignation.

+From there, he returned to his residence, stopping for a while to inform the large posse of journalists “it was decided at the party meeting that we quit the NDA.
+I have, therefore, resigned as the NDA’s Chief Minister”.

+Shortly afterwards, Kumar drove to the residence of former Chief Minister Rabri Devi, just across the street, where all leaders of the Grand Alliance, comprising RJD, Congress and the Left, had gathered.

+Kumar, who was accompanied by JD(U) national president Rajiv Ranjan Singh alias Lalan, spent nearly half an hour at Rabri Devi’s residence.
+He returned along with Leader of the Opposition and his former deputy Tejashwi Yadav, who was armed with a letter of support to Kumar.

+About 15 minutes later, Kumar met the Governor again to stake claim for forming a new government, this time accompanied by Yadav and senior colleagues in the JD(U) besides former Chief Minister Jitan Ram Manjhi whose four MLA-strong Hindustani Awam Morcha (HAM) has expressed “unconditional support” to the new formation. ''Nitish is the most experienced Chief Minister in the country who has taken a courageous step,'' said Tejashwi Yadav.
 Earlier in the day, when a meeting a JD(U) meeting was going on, senior leader Upendra Kushwaha in a tweet congratulated Kumar for leading a ''new coalition in new form,'' implicitly acknowledging the split and embracing the RJD-led `Mahagathbandhan' (Grand Alliance) to continue in office.
-A meeting of the RJD-led Grand Alliance, also comprising the Left and the Congress, took place at Rabri Devi's house, across the street from the chief minister's residence.

 Singh was made a cabinet minister at the Centre without Kumar’s explicit agreement.
 Consequently, when his term as a Rajya Sabha member ended, the JD(U) refused to give him another term as an MP, thus ending his stint as cabinet minister as well.